genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/03_training-content-day3.md

 ```
 ##### Update the service-definitions.xml file

 This file lists all the active services for the Positions application.
-You can see entries have been added automatically when the data server, request server and event handler were generated.
+You can see entries have been added automatically when the Data Server, Request Server and Event Handler were generated.

 Add a new entry to **alpha-service-definitions.xml** with the consolidator details.
 Remember the port numbers should be free and, ideally, sequential.